First 3 MonthsShow Table of Contents

 If you opt not to have the decedent's mail forwarded at all, you may at least want to minimize junk mail so you don't have to go through it (junk mail will normally get filtered out during the forwarding process).
-You can do this for free online at the DMAchoice Deceased Registry, and you can separately prevent unwanted credit card offers (it's easiest to use the 5-year "temporary" option).
+You can do this for free online via the Canadian Marketing Association Do Not Mail Service and the Canada Bereavement Agency (you may want to submit to both to provide the most complete coverage).

 Carefully go through all remaining mail.
 You will almost certainly uncover previously unknown debts over time, and it is your fiduciary duty to ensure that these are paid (or forgiven).
 You may also discover dividend checks, refunds, life insurance policies, and more, not to mention correspondence from friends who should be informed of the death.

 Notify Life Insurance Companies

 If the decedent held any current life insurance policies, you may want notify the issuing companies, and ensure they payout in accordance with the terms of the policy.
 Often it is the beneficiaries that do all this, however, and the executor has no legal obligation in this regard.